 There have been several revisions to the flag with the last being in 1995 with the passing of the modifications of the Flag law.

-The National Coat of Arms is featured by a Mexican eagle exposing its left profile, the upper part of the wings in a level higher than plume and slightly displayed in a battle attitude; with the sustentation plumage downwards touching to the tail whose feathers are arranged in natural fan.
-It puts its left grasp on a bloomed that is born in a rock that emerges from alake.
-It is grasping with the right grasp and the beak, in attitude of eats, a curved serpent, so that it harmonizes with the whole.
+The National Coat of Arms is featured by a Mexican eagle exposing its left profile, the upper part of the wings in a level higher than plume and slightly displayed in a battle attitude; with the sustentation plumage downwards touching to the tail whose feathers are arranged in a natural fan.
+It puts its left grasp on a bloomed that is born in a rock that emerges from a lake.
+It is grasping with the right grasp and the beak, in the process of eating a curved serpent, so that it harmonizes with the whole.
 Several "pencas" of the grow to the sides.
-Two branches, one of “Encino” to the front of the eagle and another one of laurel opposed, form a lower semicircle and they are united by a ribbon divided in three strips that, when the National Coat of Arms is represented in natural colors, correspond to those of the National flag.
+Two branches, one of “Encino” to the front of the eagle and another one of laurel opposed, form a lower semicircle and they are united by a ribbon divided into three strips that, when the National Coat of Arms is represented in natural colors, correspond to those of the National flag.

 When the National Shield reproduces in the reverse side of the National Flag, the Mexican Eagle will appear standing in its right grasp, holding with the left one and the beak the curved serpent.

 Another important feature of this decree is the addition of the article 54-Bis talks about the destruction of a flag: >From article 54-Bis of the mentioned decree:

 When it is required to destroy some copy of the National flag, it will be done by means of the incineration, in a respectful and solemn act, in accordance with the specifications that the corresponding regulation determines.

 Decree of reform for the articles 2o, 18 & 55, and in addition article 54 Bis…of the law of the shield, the Mexico Flag, and Mexican National Hymns.